 - Commercial real estate and equipment purchases

 According to Kent W. Stapley, DMD of DentalEconomics.com, it costs over $500,000 to start a dental practice.
-Much of that amount is tied up in equipment, leasing agreements, and working capital.
+As a result, much of that amount is tied up in equipment, leasing agreements, and working capital.

 “When equipping your new office, focus only on equipment you will actually need to open your doors.
 A quality patient chair, a good practice management software system, and a reliable autoclave are all good examples of what a budding practice needs,” Dr. Stapley suggests.
 “Please don’t allow yourself to be sold equipment that is not a ‘need.’
 A hard/soft tissue laser or a crown mill and digital impression system are all great additions, but does your new practice really need these items on day one?”

-Running an efficient dentistry practice with dependable, positive cash flow will allow you to purchase additional equipment a lit bit down the road once the business has more cash reserves available to invest.
+Running an efficient dentistry practice with dependable, positive cash flow is the first priority.
+It will allow you to purchase additional equipment a little bit down the road once the business has more cash reserves available to invest.

 Even if you are a recent dental school graduate, securing financing is likely an obtainable goal.
 Unlike the restaurant business, for example, dentistry is not considered a high risk industry.
 Dentists are highly skilled and relatively well paid professionals.
 Nonetheless, in order to obtain small business loans, it is important to create a business plan that provides a roadmap to profitability.